akaissi94/API-Data-Retrieval-Angular/README.md

 - Data was obtained from Google Books API.

-- Angular 8 was used.
+- Angular 8 was used..

 - Responsive for smaller devices. (flexbox, viewport, etc...)